-North Korea in the World is a joint pilot project of the East-West Center and the National Committee on North Korea.
+North Korea in the World is a joint project of the East-West Center (EWC) and the National Committee on North Korea (NCNK).
 It was created to provide researchers, policymakers, journalists, and the general public with easily-accessible information on the external diplomatic and economic relations of North Korea (formally known as the Democratic People's Republic of Korea, or DPRK).
 The project aims to collect data from across a wide variety of sources, and to provide context to help its users better understand this data.

 The North Korea in the World database will be updated as new information becomes available, and will periodically incorporate new features and datasets.
 We encourage readers with any questions or comments on the project to contact us with their inquiries.

-The National Committee on North Korea (NCNK) is a non-governmental organization of persons with significant and diverse expertise related to the Democratic People’s Republic of Korea.
-NCNK and its members support principled engagement with North Korea as a means to promote peace and stability on the Korean Peninsula and to improve the lives of the people of North Korea.
-NCNK also works to provide policymakers, the academic and think tank community, and the general public with substantive and balanced information about developments in North Korea.
-NCNK is an independent program of Mercy Corps, a global aid and development organization.
+The National Committee on North Korea (NCNK) supports and facilitates principled engagement between the U.S. and North Korea in order to promote peace and security on the Korean Peninsula and to improve the lives of the North Korean people.
+NCNK is a non-governmental, non-partisan organization whose membership reflects a broad range of perspectives and subject-matter expertise related to North Korea.
+NCNK serves to share information among its members, advance their work, and provide the broader public with substantive and balanced information about North Korea.
+NCNK was founded in 2004 by Mercy Corps, a global aid and development organization.
 More about the National Committee on North Korea.